EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter2.md

 In C# 6 or higher, backing fields and explicit readonly property declarations are not needed.
 By simply removing the `set` operator from a property will make it a read-only property.

-In the Card class, remove the `get` declarations from each property.
+In the Card class, remove the `set` declarations from each property.

     public class Card
     {